Key Note Speakers

 She is also the coordinator for the internal research group on housing communities at Vandkunsten and has been responsible for the first publication on Housing Communities presented by Vandkunsten in 2023 during the UIA International Congress of Architecture in Copenhagen.
 Eleonora has a keen sense of spatial and aesthetic qualities, which are reflected in all the design phases she participates in.
 Eleonora holds a Master`s degree from Politecnico di Milano School of Architecture in Italy and has previously worked as a design architect in both London & Berlin.

-We look forward to hearing from your amazing expertise Eleanor!
+We look forward to hearing from your amazing expertise Eleonora!

 Louise is a Professor at the Institute of Society and Culture at Western Sydney University